jestenough/code-challenges/collections/learngo/26-pointers/questions/README.md

 ## What is a pointer?
 1. A variable that contains an hexadecimal value
 2. A variable that contains a memory address
-3. A value that can contain a memory address of a value *CORRECT*
+3. A value that can contain a memory address of a value
 4. A value that points to a function

 > **2:** Although a pointer can be put into a variable, it's not solely a variable.
 You're almost there!
 But this distinction is very important.